pk65arya/portfolio/README.md

-# 💼 Pankaj Kumar — Developer Portfolio
+# 💼 Pradeep Kumar Upadhyay — Developer Portfolio

 This is my personal developer portfolio built using **React** and **Tailwind CSS**, showcasing my experience, skills, and featured projects.
 It includes smooth scroll, animated sections, responsive design, and a contact form integrated with EmailJS.